I can't find my verification email. Can I request another one?

 In order to verify your location, all you need to do is grab the code sent to the email attached to your account, type it into the box, and press the submit button.
 After that, you'll likely never be bothered by it again - unless you log in from a far away place!

 You can disable ToonGuard on the Account page once you've had to authorize three or more locations.
 Make sure you are logged into our website first, and then check out this link to learn more about ToonGuard and how to disable it.
 If you no longer have access to the email address on file for your account, you will need to email us requesting an email change.
 If you aren't sure which email address is being used for your account, you will also need to email us with your username and a log file to verify that you are the account owner.

 Here's a few suggestions to help remedy your problem:

 - Make sure that you don't have emails from firstname.lastname@example.org blocked.

 - If you are logging in via the launcher, try logging in to the website instead (or vice versa).
 This might encourage our system to send you a new email.

 - Make sure that you're checking the correct email address attached to the account!
-If you aren't entirely sure which email address is on your account, please give us your username and a log file that is at least one week old to verify the account and we'll let you know which email it is.
+If you aren't entirely sure which email address is on your account, please email us with your username and a log file that is at least one week old to verify the account and we'll let you know which email to check.